 In recent years, the HRB funded research project Improving Prediction and Risk Assessment of Suicide and Self-Harm (IMPRESS), has identified specific clinical subgroups at high risk of repeated self-harm and suicide, in particular self-harm patients with a history of five or more previous self-harm acts and patients with high risk self-harm i.e. those with high lethality and/or high suicidal intent.

 Via the National DBT implementation and evaluation project, extensive expertise has been obtained on self-harm among people diagnosed with Borderline Personality Disorder (Emotionally Unstable Personality Disorder).

 Considering this track record and expertise, and considering the limited number of studies addressing clinical subgroups at international level, the NSRF consider it important to allocate a specific research cluster to this topic.

-This research cluster currently includes two projects:
+This research cluster currently includes seven projects:

 - MHAINTAIN – Early Identification of Suicide and Self-Harm Risk and Comorbid Mental and Physical Disorders